kneeraazon404/deterministic-quantitative-routing/README.md

 ## 📋 Executive Summary

-**Senior AI Orchestrator** is an institutional-grade platform that solves the **Context-Capability Paradox** in autonomous financial analysis.
+This is an institutional-grade platform that solves the **Context-Capability Paradox** in autonomous financial analysis.
 It replaces the fragile "Thick Agent" paradigm—prone to hallucination and context drift—with a **Thin Agent, Fat Platform (TAFP)** architecture.

 Instead of asking an LLM to *perform* math, this system restricts the LLM to **semantic routing** (Kernel Mode), delegating execution to a library of "Frozen Math" functions (User Mode) based on **Ordinal Pattern Analysis** and **Information Geometry**.
 The result is a system that offers the semantic flexibility of generative AI with the deterministic guarantees required for regulatory auditability and capital deployment.